Observations

-The Aerial Delivery & Field Services Department (ADFSD) faced a pressing need to improve the T-11 personnel parachute packing process due to manpower shortages.
-Although automation seemed like a clear solution, we needed to explore whether it was the most effective approach.
-The challenge was to thoroughly understand the domain, uncover the root problems, and identify areas for improvement—without compromising the safety and expertise of the riggers.
+The Aerial Delivery & Field Services Department (ADFSD) needed to enhance the efficiency of its T-11 personnel parachute packing process, a critical but labor-intensive task, amidst ongoing manpower shortages.
+Automation seemed like the obvious solution, but was it the right one?
+Our challenge was to deeply understand the domain, uncover root problems, and identify opportunities for improvement—all without compromising the safety-critical nature of the work.

-• Synthesized research findings using affinity diagramming to identify key insights and reframe the problem.
+- Synthesized research findings using journey mapping and affinity diagramming to extact key insights and reframe the problem.

-• Collaborated with the team to define a research plan, prioritize assumptions, and guide design solutions based on user feedback.
+- Collaborated with the team and executive directors to define a research plan, prioritize assumptions, and guide design solutions based on user feedback.

 Capstone Group of 3 + myself